-- It has become very important in automobile fabrication, were different kinds of steels, aluminum compounds and other metal pieces need to be joined, and different welding geometries can occur.
+- It has become essential in automobile fabrication, where different kinds of steels, aluminum compounds and other metal pieces need to be joined, and different welding geometries can occur.

 - Metal tubes are fabricated by bending sheets and joining the ends together with a linear weld seam.
 While this is mostly done with traditional techniques, lasers are apply e.g. where particularly high quality is needed.

 - A wide range of industrial tools, household items etc. need to fabricated with welding techniques.